FINAL_CSBS_SW_Hero_2000x476_PhD_HS-v2

 +Tuition and time to complete may be reduced if transfer credits are accepted, or if you receive grants, scholarships or other tuition discounts.
 For a personalized estimate of the number of your transfer credits that Walden would accept, call an Enrollment Specialist at 844-642-0198.

-Aligned with Council for Standards in Human Service Education (CSHSE) guidelines, Walden’s online PhD in Human Services program equips you with a versatile skill set designed to help you succeed.
-This non-licensure program can unlock your leadership potential while building your teaching, research, and consulting skills.
-Explore how to test current assumptions, develop new theories, and create a platform for new knowledge that drives the evolution of human services delivery and practice.
+In Walden’s PhD in Human Services online program, you’ll be prepared to test current assumptions, develop new theories, and create a platform for new knowledge that drives the evolution of human services delivery and practice.

 Learning Outcomes